leobago/BSC-ETH2/gossipsub-benchmark-tools/Testing_Docs.md

 N_LURKERS = 900
 N_ATTACKER_NODES = 4000
 Sybils starts at time 0
-opportunistic grafting period is set to 10 sec ​whereas this parameter is set to 1 min in real deployments. honest peers and the Sybils connect concurrently at time 0 N_ATTACKER_PEERS_FOR_CONTAINER = 160
+opportunistic grafting period is set to 10 sec ​whereas this parameter is set to 1 min in real deployments. honest peers and the Sybils connect concurrently at time 0s
+N_ATTACKER_PEERS_FOR_CONTAINER = 160
 Publishers begin publishing messages after 30s.
 Exclusively for this test, we set a value of -100 for the 𝑃​6 ​parameter weight; the parameter was disabled in the previous tests in order to allow us to pack multiple Sybils per container and achieve high sybil:honest connection ratios.

-###Questions about general parameters:
+### Questions about general parameters:
 1)​ Is overlayD=D?
 2) ​If Opportunistic grafting takes place every minute: does it mean that O​ pportunisticGraftHeartbeatTicks= 60?
 Or there should be another parameter to set?
 3)​ ​“The attack nodes are introduced 1 min into the test” : Does it mean that ​AttackerConnectionDelay = 60s ?
 4) ​“Sybils establishing 100 honest connections each” : does it mean that AttackDegree=100 ?